 - Fill an 8oz spray bottle halfway with distilled water

 - Add witch hazel to fill the remainder of the bottle

 - Venture to the great outdoors with a new-found freedom from deet…and mosquitos!

 Make lavender oil a staple in your stash.
 You can find it at a health food store, specialty grocery store, or maybe you even have a friend that sells EO’s.
 It can be used alone, or with a carrier oil.
 Choose a food-grade oil for lavender lemonade, or pick a lavender oil to keep in your first aid kit for its topical anesthetic properties.
 Sometimes I’ll even rub a little lavender oil on my hands to give my easily irritated chi, Ren, a belly rub, this miraculously always helps him calm down.

 Lavender is a great reminder to stop and take a deep breath on a busy day.
-Comment with your lavender oil tips and tricks!
+Send me a DM with your lavender oil tips and tricks!
 Bonus points if you can let me in on your favorite lavender oil rollerball blend and its uses.
-I’d love to feature it in an upcoming post and to share it with all of our Zenned Out friends!
+I’d love to feature it in an upcoming post and share it with all of our community!